 You Need an Independent Professional to Inspect Your Roof

 Many property owners only call their insurance carrier to survey the roof for damage.
 This is strongly discouraged.
-If you believe your home may have been damaged by wind, contact a qualified expert contractor to inspect and assess the damages.
-Our office, at no charge, can direct you to a professional to survey the damage.
+If you believe your home may have been damaged by wind, contact a qualified expert contract

-The Insurance Company Only Wants to Repair My Wind Damaged Roof.
+The Insurance Company Is Trying to Repair, Not Replace, My Roof.
 What Can I Do?